-Adult Outpatient Clinical Services: The Intern assumes responsibility for a combination of assessment, consultation, and direct clinical care duties.
+Interns are matched to various training experiences based on their interests and clinical skill needs.
+Interns are encouraged to try training experiences and work with populations with which they may be unfamiliar in order to round out their clinical knowledge base, skills, and experience.
+The Intern assumes responsibility for a combination of assessment, consultation, and direct clinical care duties.
 The Intern is responsible for providing 18 hours on average of therapy a week with fewer hours at the beginning of the Internship year and direct service increasing as the Intern gains greater mastery.
-The modality of therapy can include individual, couples, or family intervention.
-Psychological assessment and outpatient group therapy are also integral components of the training in our clinics.
-The Intern is responsible for completing a minimum of 10 psychological testing batteries during the Internship year, including pre-bariatric surgery evaluations.
-Furthermore, Interns may participate in the formation of new therapy groups based on patient need and Intern's interests.
+The modality of therapy can include individual, group, couples, or family intervention.
+The Intern is responsible for completing a minimum of 10 psychological testing batteries during the Internship year.
+Interns may participate in the formation of new therapy groups based on patient need and Intern's interests.